 Among the archeological finds there are remains of pottery shards and bowls forged and used during periods of Monte Claro culture in 3000 AC about

-Duration: 45 min about Altitude gap: 8 m Difficulty: easy (low passages where it is necessary to bend down) Costs:
+Duration: 45 min about Altitude gap: 8 m Difficulty: easy (presence of low passages where it is necessary to bend down) Costs:

 6,00 € adults